adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 If you need to update the rule in multiple places, a search and replace might be all you need.
 Even if you did use a mixin, if *red* changes to *orange*, for example, you'll have to update the name of the mixin anyway.

 I am not saying mixins are bad.
 They can be helpful in some cases.
 For example, you might want to apply *clearfix* rules across different breakpoints.

 I'm just saying that you should use them with care.

 ## What about performance?

-I don't have stats to hand, but I know it's not wise to practice premature optimisation.
+I don't have stats to hand, but it's not wise to practice premature optimisation.

-Even if you have a CSS codebase of 100kb or more, I doubt you can save that much anyway.
+Even if you have a CSS codebase of 100kb or more, I doubt you'll save that much.
 Compressing just one image will probably be more valuable than shaving CSS.

-Moreover, there are other ways to improve performance.
-And lastly, you probably have some redundancy in your CSS because of the problems discussed in this guide.
+And there are other ways to improve performance.
+That is you could easily have redundancy in your CSS because of the problems I've mentioned so far.

 ## Is this violating DRY principles?